 One of the main ways that people get bitten by poisonous spiders is that they see them in their home and think they can get rid of them themselves.
 Some people are lucky with their hurled shoe, hairspray and vacuum cleaner.
 Others get bitten.
 In our view, it’s not worth the risk.

 Spiders are scary because we don’t understand them.
 They look utterly alien.
 And some of them are dangerous.
-If you are ever worried, it’s a good idea to ask for help.
+If you are ever worried, it’s a good idea to contact us for help.
 But getting to know your enemy can save you a lot of stress in the long run.